-The EC measured and Priestley and Taylor (PT) modelled cumulative evapotranspiration (ET) was greatest at Station 4, reaching 347 mm compared to 331 mm at Station 1 with a difference of 16 mm, prior to energy balance closure (EBC).
-The annual EBC values were 0.69 and 0.75 for Stations 1 and 4, respectively.
-Applying the corrections to the annual estimates of ET increases their values to 435 and 433 mm, respectively.
+The EC measured and Priestley and Taylor (PT) modelled cumulative evapotranspiration (ET) was greatest at Station 4, with a difference of 20 mm when compared to Station 1, prior to Energy Balance Closure (EBC).
+The annual EBC values were 0.93 and 0.97 for Stations 1 and 4, respectively.
+Applying the corrections to the annual estimates of ET increases their values to 369 and 383 mm, respectively.
 This eliminates the difference in annual cumulative ET between the two stations to within uncertainties.

-The PT proportionality constant α was used to estimate actual ET from Potential Evapotranspiration (PET) estimates using the PT radiation-based approach.
+The PT proportionality constant a was used to estimate actual ET from Potential Evapotranspiration (PET) estimates using the PT radiation-based approach.
 A common value recommended for this constant is 1.26.
-From measurements during the GS, it was determined that α for Stations 1 and 4 was closer to 1.24 and 0.95, respectively.
-Linear regression analysis showed that while the correlation of the relationship between measured vs. modelled values did not change, using this new α reduced the slope of the relationship and further improved the accuracy of the model output.
-An average value of 1.09 was selected to improve the accuracy of modelled ET at all climate stations where EC measurements were not available.
+From measurements during the GS, it was determined that a for Stations 1 and 4 was closer to 1.28 and 1.02, respectively.
+Linear regression analysis showed that while the correlation of the relationship between measured vs. modelled values did not change, using this new a reduced the slope of the relationship and did not noticeably improve the accuracy of the model output this year at station 4.
+An average value of 1.15 was selected to improve the accuracy of modelled ET at all climate stations where EC measurements were not available.
 Testing both the PET and the actual ET estimates for each climate station in the network, it was possible to compute drying indices as input for the Climate Moisture Deficit (CMD) and Crop Drying Model (CDM) for each location.

-A spatial summary of CMD results is presented along with the station location map in Appendix A. Station 11 had the highest CMD (286 mm) 26 mm above the average (260 mm) by the end of the GS.
-The stations in decreasing order of CMD are 11, 1, 3, 6, 7, 4, and 10.
-During the GS, all stations experience moisture deficit because ET > Effective Precipitation (EP).
-Stations 11, 7, and 4 had the highest annual ET of 337 mm, 319 mm, and 315 mm, respectively.
-The low EP at Station 11 (51 mm) and high ET contributed to it having he largest CMD.
+A spatial summary of CMD results is presented along with the station location map in Appendix A. The stations in decreasing order of CMD are 11, 7, 4, 10, 1, 6, and 3.
+During the GS, all stations experience moisture deficit because ET > EP (Effective Precipitation).
+The below average EP at Station 11 (75 mm) and high ET contributed to it having the largest CMD.
+Differences between stations is within the variability of the measurements and not likely significant.

 Output from the CDM was used to compute the cumulative Good Drying Days (GDD) for each month and station.
-Based on this output, June had the highest number of GDD averaged across stations.
-In line with the CMD results, Station 11 had the highest number of GDD recorded.
-The high drying rate and low rain rewetting recorded for that Station account for this similarity where CMD results were the balance between low EP and high ET.
-In contrast to the CMD results, Station 10 had equally high CDM as Station 11 with 136 total.
+Based on this output, July had the highest number of GDD averaged across stations.
+In contrast to the CMD results, Station 7 had the highest number of GDD recorded.
+The higher annual temperature and lowest EP compared to other stations likely contributed to this.
 This is likely due to the difference in calculations for effective precipitation and rain rewetting between the CMD and CDM.
-Also in contrast with the CMD results, Station 1 had the lowest number of GDD and second highest CMD recorded.
-This was the result of accounting for dew formation and rewetting at that Station in the CDM.
+Differences between the stations was within the variability of the measurements and not likely significant.
+July 13, 2023